bigskysoftware/htmx/README.md

-# </> HTMx
+# </> kutty
-HTML Extensions
+*High power tools for HTML*

 ## Overview

-HTMx allows you to issue AJAX requests from HTML without needing to write any javascript.
-It is a set of extensions to HTML (attributes, request headers, etc.) that allow you to use markup for more complex user interfaces and features, while at the same time retaining the simplicity of the original web programming model.
+Kutty is a set of HTML extensions (attributes, request headers, etc.) that allow you to use markup for complex user interfaces and features, while retaining the simplicity and power of the hypertext we all know and love.

-## Background

-HTMx is inspired by [intercooler.js](http://intercoolerjs.org), but aims to simplify that library and include no dependencies.
+Kutty is the successor to [intercooler.js](http://intercoolerjs.org)